 Switch Directory On Remote

-Current working directory for remote can be changed with simple command cd
+The current working directory for remote can be changed with the simple command cd .

 Switch Directory On Local

 Current working directory on local can be changed similar to the remote.

 Create Directory On Remote